 - Air quality

-Evaporative coolers simply use water, and if it's the same quality as the one you can drink, you have nothing to worry about.
-Water is good at holding onto dust, which helps clear the air.
-And thanks to the additional source of water, the gadget contributes to the humidity — helpful for maintaining a healthy level indoors.
+Evaporative coolers use water, and if it's the same quality as the water you drink, you have nothing to worry about.
+In addition, water is good at holding onto dust, which helps clear the air.
+Thanks to the additional water source, the gadget contributes to the air humidity, and a healthy humidity level indoors is always recommended.

-Swamp coolers are an economical solution in summers.
-They save almost 90% on energy costs when compared with typical air-con.
-Moreover, the installation costs of AC are pretty steep, while with evaporative-type coolers you have negligible installation costs.
+Swamp coolers are the best way to save money and stay cool in summer.
+They save almost 90% on energy costs compared to a basic AC.
+Moreover, the installation costs of AC are pretty steep, while with evaporative-type coolers, you just need to plug them in.

 - Ease of installation

-The standard fitting of a typical air conditioner is challenging, expensive, and you cannot do it by yourself.
-The air conditioners require ductwork and refrigerant lines that have to be installed by a licensed contractor.
+The standard fitting of an air conditioner is complicated, expensive, and you cannot do it by yourself.
+Portable ACs are easier to install, but they are still large and don't fit all the spaces.
+Regular air conditioners require ductwork and refrigerant lines installed by a licensed contractor.

-The swamp coolers, on the other hand, just need to be attached to a water connection and plugged in.
-This is far more affordable and more accessible than hiring a professional and paying them hundreds of dollars.
+On the other hand, the swamp coolers just need to be attached to a water connection and plugged in.
+It is far more affordable and accessible than hiring a professional and paying them hundreds of dollars.

 - Range of applications

 A swamp cooler can be used anywhere in your living space, office, or anywhere else.
 Some models are heavier than others.
 For example, swamp coolers on wheels are not a problem to move them around and they can create a cooler environment anywhere.

 When the heat is unbearable, and the air is dry, they work perfectly both indoors and outdoors in summer.
 You place it where you need, and your cooler blows air into a central location.